sweenejp/biology-message-board/pages/teachers/johnston.md

 phoneNumber: 651-323-1494
 officeHours: ""
 ---
+Welcome to the wonderful world of biology!
+I am beyond excited to open your minds to the curious anextrardinaryysterious ways of living things!

 ![](/static/img/screen-shot-2020-09-08-at-9.16.51-am.png)

-Oh hey there!

-Glad you found this page, it means you are off to a great start!
-Here is a little about me...

-I am passionate about animals, adventure and protecting and preserving our planet.
-I would almost always rather be outside and I like to be on the move!
-Motorcycles, horses, backpacking, cycling, kayaking, thrifting, hikes with the dogs...but I also enjoy slowing down for coffee and a good book, playing records, knitting, or binging a show.
+Ms. Johnston is passionate about animals, adventure, and protecting and preserving our planet.
+She would almost always rather be outside and likes to be on the move!

-What do we have in common?
-What do you have in your life that's not on my list?
-Let's talk about it!

 ![](/static/img/screen-shot-2020-08-26-at-10.23.57-am.png)